avuko/sb/README.md

 this systems with multiple implants.

-To start, I looked at all the "*onesies*" in the `intonation` list, combining historical and current data to determine what type of organisations where behind the hosts/IP addresses.
+To start, I looked at all the "*onesies*" in the `intonation` list, combining historical and current data to determine what type of organizations where behind the hosts/IP addresses.
 For my theory to pan out, these "*onesies*" would have to be prime targets.

 Each host with multiple implants would also have to be a lesser-value target for my thesis to hold up.